lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 There are several open issues with this proposal, and by no means should it be considered final.
 The intention of this post is to open up our present thinking for discussion.
-Along with fielding community feedback and ideas, we'll now start prototyping an exampleprimary to get a feel for implementation considerations and user experience, to allows us to refine the proposal.
+Along with fielding community feedback and ideas, we'll now start prototyping an example primary to get a feel for implementation considerations and user experience, to allows us to refine the proposal.

 ## Issues for further consideration